bro256/bg.manager/README.md

 Password manager API designed to help you keep your online accounts safe and easily accessible.
 Securely manage and protect your passwords online with online password manager.

+## Zero-Knowledge Password Management

+This password manager operates on the principle of zero-knowledge, ensuring that all sensitive cryptographic operations take place exclusively on the user's side.
+This means that we, as the service provider, have no access to your plaintext passwords or any confidential information.
+Your data remains fully encrypted and private, and only you have the keys to unlock it.

+### How It Works

+- **Client-Side Encryption:** All cryptographic processes, including encryption and decryption of your passwords, occur locally on your device.
+Your plaintext data is transformed into its encrypted form before it ever leaves your device, ensuring that only encrypted data is transmitted to server.
+- **Zero-Knowledge Architecture:** We employ a zero-knowledge architecture, meaning that even if our servers were compromised, the encrypted data stored there would be meaningless without your unique encryption keys.
+Your key is never transmitted or stored on server.
+- **End-to-End Security:** Your password and encryption keys are known only to you, and they are never shared with or stored in server side.
+This ensures that your sensitive information remains confidential and secure.

+## API
 - This project is Java Spring backend API.
 - Database used in project: MySQL.
 - Frontend application is made with JavaScript and React : [Link](https://github.com/bro256/bg.manager.ui)